nasa/edgraph/README.md

    git clone https://github.com/nasa/edgraph
    cd eosdis-knowledge-graph
    ```

+   **Note**: This repository uses Git LFS for large data files.
+If you don't have Git LFS installed, you can install it from [git-lfs.github.com](https://git-lfs.github.com/).
+The data files will be automatically downloaded when you clone the repository.

 2. Create a `config.json` file at `src/graph_ingest/config/`.
 A working example of `config.json` already exists in `src/graph_ingest/config/` configured to work with sample data files.
 However, neo4j credentials need to be updated.